jquintanilla4/deoldify-onnx/README.md

 python video.py
 ```

+Note: Render factor only works in CLI scripts. ffmpeg is required for video colorzation.
-Both Scripts are interactive.
+Both scripts are interactive.
 So you can follow along the simple question prompts.

 ## Image examples:
 ![colorizer1](https://github.com/instant-high/deoldify-onnx/assets/77229558/171642dd-9034-4ca7-8d29-c07c6e5e9f0a)